giantswarm/backstage/.changeset/two-queens-bathe.md

 '@giantswarm/backstage-plugin-gs': patch
 ---

-Fix dashboard link for deployment
+Fix Grafana dashboard link for deployment by removing "default-" prefix from application name and adding a namespace variable.